 Closing costs (1%) | $4,000 |

 Because market conditions can change dramatically, so can Opendoor’s offers.
-For example, one reviewer got an offer that she considered “fair” but had to delay selling.
-When she went back to Opendoor a month later, she said, “their other offer to my shock was $100,000 less and their excuse [was] market conditions.”
+For example, one Opendoor customer, who left a review on Trustpilot, got an offer she considered "fair" but had to delay selling.
+When she went back to Opendoor a month later, she said, "their other offer to my shock was $100,000 less and their excuse [was] market conditions."

 ✅ Choose your own closing date